The 2021 Request for Proposals is now open until 25 April 2020.

-- Include project title as header on each page of proposal.
+- Include the project title as a header on each page of the proposal.

-- Number pages consecutively in lower right corner.
+- Number pages consecutively in the lower right corner.

-- Bold and underline all major sections of proposal (See Proposal Body above).
+- Bold and underline all major sections of the proposal (See Proposal Body above).

-- Single-space, with one-inch margins on all sides of page.
+- Single-space, with one-inch margins on all sides of the page.

 - Use no smaller than Times New Roman 11 pt. typeface.

-- Use the system of grammar, usage and documentation outlined in the Publication Manual of the American Psychological Association (APA Sixth Edition).
+- Use the system of grammar, usage, and documentation outlined in the Publication Manual of the American Psychological Association (APA Seventh Edition).

 The PMI Sponsored Research Program uses a two-stage review process.
 In the first stage, applicants submit a three-page preliminary proposal which is subject to double-blind review.
-Preliminary proposals are reviewed by a Peer Review Committee.
-DO NOT INCLUDE ANY INVESTIGATOR NAMES, INSTITUTIONS OR IDENTIFYING CONTENT IN YOUR 3 PAGE PROPOSAL, OR IN THE FILE NAME.
+Preliminary proposals are reviewed by a peer review committee.
 Proposals focused on theory-building are reviewed by a committee of faculty/academic researchers; translational research proposals are reviewed by a committee consisting of both academics and practitioners.

 Those advancing to the second round will be invited to submit a ten-page proposal, and the project team’s qualifications are assessed.
-Second round proposals are reviewed and scored by the Academic Member Advisory Group with the Manager of Academic Resources, based on the following criteria:
+Second round proposals are reviewed and scored by the PMI Academic Insight Team with the Manager of PMI Academic Programs, based on the following criteria: